Whiteknight/ParserObjects/docs/v5/parsers_chars.md

 ### Snake Case

-Snake case consists of workds separated by an underscore and can be parsed with the `SnakeCase` parser, and an all-uppercase version can be parsed with the `ScreamingSnakeCase` parser:
+Snake case consists of words separated by an underscore and can be parsed with the `SnakeCase` parser, and an all-uppercase version can be parsed with the `ScreamingSnakeCase` parser:

 ```csharp
 var parts = SpinalCase().Parse("snake_case_identifier");